baget/baget/README.md

 # Oren's Github
-- 🎓 I'm Software Engineer (B.Sc) with years of experience
+- 🎓 I'm a Software Engineer (B.Sc) with years of experience
 - 🧰 I'm Maker

 ## Skills